 The cost is $49, which includes a one-year subscription.
 In this period, users get all maintenance and major releases free of cost.
 At the end of the subscription period, users can choose to continue without renewing the subscription, but they will not get the latest updates.
 A free trial is available for 45 days.

-To conclude, WMI Monitoring Tools & Software are vital to know about the health and performance of your Windows devices.
+To conclude, WMI Monitoring Tools and software are vital to knowing about the health and performance of your Windows devices.
 We hope these devices help you to tap into the powerful WMI database to make the most of the available information.